-A Balance of Western and African
+A Balance of Western, Indigenous and African

 The Ancestral Constellations approach has been adapted to speak more coherently to BIPOC communities (Black, Indigenous, People of Colour) as well as for those coming from a European rooted background.
 There is a recognition that community experiences and roots are diverse and the legacy of history impacts families differently and in many complex ways.